-- Using the Pick tool , select an object that has an arrowhead. - Click Window Inspectors Properties. - 3 In the Outline section, click the Arrowhead settings button next to the Start arrowhead picker or the End arrowhead picker, and click Edit.
+- 2 Click Window ▶ Inspectors ▶ Properties. - 3 In the Outline section, click the Arrowhead settings button next to the Start arrowhead picker or the End arrowhead picker, and click Edit.

 If the Outline section is not displayed, click Outline.
 If the Start arrowhead picker is not displayed, click the arrow at the bottom of the Outline section.